AngryBeaver/beavers-crafting/README.md

 ![img.png](icons/bullseye.png)

 click it this will configure this windows as your Item creation window and will add the new subtypes whenever you reopen it.

+**Alternative (v12+):**
+If the above methods fail or if you prefer a more direct approach, you can enable the [Create Beaver's Item Button](#create-beavers-item-button) in the module's setup.
+This adds a dedicated button to the Item Directory that skips the need for window detection.

 #### Advanced Explanation: